Projecting video can look good in a cinema if it is done correctly.

 -Use a good video processor.

 -Use a cinema technician to calibrate the digital cinema projector.

 -2.4 is the recommended gamma for HDTV monitors in a dim environment Link:ITU-R BT-1886.
 2.2 – 2.6 can be used.

 -A non-digital cinema projector should at least be adjusted with the contrast and brightness controls on the projector.
 You should not clip the whites or crush the blacks.

 -You have to decode Stereo sound with Dolby Prologic or similar.
-Otherwise speech will either sound as it is coming from the right or the left speaker.
+Otherwise, the speech will either sound as it is coming from the right or the left speaker.

--Video Cassettes can be converted to digital files in a visually lossless format like Apple Prores 422 and be played with a HD-SDI device from a computer.
+-Video Cassettes can be converted to digital files in a visually lossless format like Apple Prores 422 and be played with an HD-SDI device from a computer.

 I have done this at several film festivals.
 Fraunhofer Easydcp Creator does not raise the black levels or crush the white level.
 It displays the d65 white point correctly.
-It has a fast jpeg2000 decoder that can convert prores 422 quicktime files in real time speed on fast computers.
-If you only accept SRGB prores 24/25/30 FPS 422 Quicktime files in 1920×1080,1998×1080 and 2048×858 with 5.1 sound as separate 24 bit, 48khz wav files you can convert the films without other software.
+It has a fast jpeg2000 decoder that can convert prores 422 QuickTime files in real-time speed on fast computers.
+If you only accept SRGB prores 24/25/30 FPS 422 Quicktime files in 1920×1080,1998×1080 and 2048×858 with 5.1 sound as separate 24 bit, 48khz wave files you can convert the films without other software.

 The best video scalers: